Rucadi/cpp-match/README.md

       // this line is only executed if parse_to_double succeded, if it failed
       // the function would early-return, as it happens with operator ? in rust.

-      //we can use the result r as if no error culd be returned. for(int i = 2; i < 10; ++i) r *= i;
+      //we can use the result r as if no error could be returned. for(int i = 2; i < 10; ++i) r *= i;